 A position can only be recalled when the transmission gearshift is in Park or Neutral.
-A memory position may be programmed at any time.
+A memory seat position may be programmed at any time.

-The memory positions can also be recalled when you press your remote entry transmitter UNLOCK control.
+The memory seat positions can also be recalled when you press your remote entry transmitter UNLOCK control.

-To program the memory function to a specific remote entry transmitter, refer to Remote entry system in the Locks and Security chapter.
+To program the memory seat to remote entry transmitter, refer to Remote entry system in the Locks and security chapter.